 After seemingly error-free uninstalling of some security suites I have found that they left sometimes parts of their software still running.
 Due to the nature of what these programs have to do these left-over drivers and orphaned processes can wreak havoc.

-This clearly calls for a knowledgeable human doing the uninstallation and the checking for left-overs.
+This clearly calls for a knowledgeable human doing the uninstalling and checking for left-overs.

 This set-up job includes:

-- Installing and updating security software (currently Microsoft Security Essentials)
+- Installing and updating (or enabling) free security software (currently Microsoft Security Essentials on Win7, enabling Windows Defender on Windows 8.x and Windows 10)

-- Installing Mozilla's Thunderbird email client if so desired.
+- Installing Mozilla's Thunderbird email client if so desired including the best available advertisement blocker

 - Installing Libre Office (Microsoft file compatible office software)